patrickstowell/PHY303-Lectures/_sources/phy303-unit3-shellmodel-and-spin.md

 :::{figure-md} shellsplittingtwo
 <img src='image-93.png' width="100%" alt="Spin orbit corrections">

+Diagram of shell state splitting when spin-orbit coupling is included.
 :::

 This effect applies for all the $l$ levels, they all get split into two levels, except for $l$=0 (the $\textnormal{s}$ sharp) one because that only has one $j$ assignment, $j=1/2$ $($with values $1/2, -1/2$$)$.